MomsFriendlyRobotCompany/dpkg_opencv/readme.md

 	v4l2-ctl --stream-mmap=3 --stream-count=1 --stream-to=./test.jpg
 	```
 1. Info: check all available controls like brightness, contrast, etc with: `v4l2-ctl --list-ctrls`

+If all it works well add the module name `bcm2835-v4l2` to the list of modules loaded at boot time in `/etc/modules-load.d/modules.conf`

 ## Build the Package